hiteshk5/PS_Helper/README.md

 Install golang.

 Create csv file
-`go run scrapper.go -g "cookie"` (with quotes, don't forget to replace <binary> with the binary that you downloaded)
+`go run scraper.go -g "cookie"` (with quotes, don't forget to replace <binary> with the binary that you downloaded)
 Update List (from the same csv file)
-`go run scrapper.go -u "cookie"` (with quotes ,don't forget to replace <binary> with the binary that you downloaded)
+`go run scraper.go -u "cookie"` (with quotes ,don't forget to replace <binary> with the binary that you downloaded)